VIDA-NYU/LTS/README.md

 - For a pre-labeled data you can set -labeling parameter to "file"

-## 🔥 3 Following is how to reproduce the experiments needed for each use-case in the paper.
+## 🔥 3 To reproduce the experiments needed for each use-case in the paper, you need to set the following parameters:
-- Parameters:
-- sample_size -> every iteration is select a sample size
+- sample_size -> the number of samples used in each  iteration
-- filename -> The csv file with the complite collection of data with a title (text) column for labeling
+- filename -> The csv file with the data (ad collection) with a title (text) column for labeling
 - val_path -> path to the validation data
 - balance -> If you wanna balance the data with undersampling
-- sampling -> the sampling method use.
-Can choose between thompson sampling, random sampling
+- sampling -> the sampling method to be used <thompson sampling, random sampling>
 - filter_label-> If you wanna filter labels based on positive samples
-- model_finetune-> the model used for finetune in the first iteration
+- model_finetune-> the model used for finetuning in the first iteration
 - labeling -> where the labels are coming from: GPT, LLAMA, FILE
-- model -> choose between text only or multi-modal model
+- model -> choose between <text only,multi-modal>
-- metric -> The type of metric to be used for baseline, f1, accuracy, recall, precision
+- metric -> The metric used for the baseline, f1, accuracy, recall, precision
 - baseline -> The initial baseline score for the metric
 - cluster_size -> The size of the cluster

-#### 3.1 leather Products
+#### 3.1 Leather Products

 run: python main_cluster.py -sample_size 200 -filename "data_use_cases/data_leather" -val_path "data/leather_validation.csv" -balance False -sampling "gpt" -filter_label True -model_finetune "bert-base-uncased" -labeling "gpt" -model "text" -baseline 0.5 -metric "f1" -cluster_size "10"

-#### 3.2 SHARKS
+#### 3.2 Shark Products
 run: python main_cluster.py -sample_size 200 -filename "data_use_cases/shark_trophy" -val_path "data_use_cases/validation_sharks.csv"  -balance True -sampling thompson -filter_label True -model_finetune "bert-base-uncased" -labeling "gpt" -m -model "text" -baseline 0.5 -metric "f1 -cluster_size "5"